HimbeerserverDE/www/README.md

 Himbeerserver v3, formerly known as [www.himbeerserver.de](https://github.com/HimbeerserverDE/www.himbeerserver.de).

-This is a simple static markdown website with a Lua preprocessor allowing dynamic content for placeholders in the markdown source.
+This is a simple static markdown website powered by pandoc and caddy.

 No JavaScript is used, but there is a global CSS stylesheet.